adobe/aepsdk-react-native/README.md

 ## Installation

-You need to install Adobe Experience Platform Mobile SDK with [npm](#install-npm-package) command or as [dependencies in package.json](#install-as-dependencies-in-packagejson), and configure the native Android/iOS project in your React Native project.
+You need to install Adobe Experience Platform Mobile SDK with [npm](https://www.npmjs.com/) packages and configure the native Android/iOS project in your React Native project.

 > Note: If you are new to React Native, we suggest you follow the [React Native Getting Started](<https://reactnative.dev>) page before continuing.

-### Install npm package
+### Install AEP npm packages
 Adobe Experience Platform Mobile SDK packages can be installed from [npm](https://www.npmjs.com/) command.

 > Note: `@adobe/react-native-aepcore` is required to be installed.